 The 88-room Spitsbergen Hotel is a 5- or 10-minute walk from the shopping district, but it's cozy and attractive with very comfortable guest rooms.
 Ask for a room at the back, facing the mountain.

 White-collar employees of the Great Norwegian Spitsbergen Coal Company lived and dined in the original part of the building from 1947 until 1985.
 After renovation and expansion, Funken (as it was once known) reopened as a full-service hotel in 2000.
 The Spitsbergen Hotel is owned by Spitsbergen Travel and managed by the Rica Hotels group of Norway.

 Spitsbergen Travel also owns the Spitsbergen Guesthouse, which occupies three buildings that were constructed as miners' dormitories.
 Depending on your budget, you can stay in a single, double, or triple room with shared showers and WCs, or in a small apartment with private facilities and kitchenette.
 Each building has a shared guest kitchen and laundry facilities.
-For details and contact information, see the Spitsbergen Travel Web site.

 Mary-Ann's Polarigg, another guesthouse in former miners' quarters, has 18 rooms with shared facilities and another nine with private bathrooms and kitchenettes.
 It offers a shared kitchen and TV rooms, and it's open year-round.

 Basecamp Trapper's Hotel is operated by a local expedition outfitter.
 The 15-room hotel is in a converted trapper's lodge near the center of town, and it's open all year.
 (Basecamp also has several other hotels in Svalbard, including "the world's only ice-bound hotel ship.")